xVoidyz/FpsMode_Script/README.md

 - esx_default_menu

 # 💬 Suggestions or problems?
-- Open an issue or contact the developer directly. or open ticket on Discord Server!
+- Open an issue or contact the developer directly, or open ticket on Discord Server.